common-fate/glide/docs/infrastructure/sentry.md

 # Sentry

-We use [Sentry](https://sentry.io) to track errors in our internal testing deployments of Approvals.
+We use [Sentry](https://sentry.io) to track errors in our internal testing deployments of Common Fate.

 If you wish to enable Sentry locally follow these steps: